vsoch/vsoch.github.io/_posts/2026/2026-01-02-fifth-decade.md

 <li>To prioritize self-care and rest.</li>
 </ol>

 To little funny looking, goblin me: you finally grew above 4 feet.
 You'll feel out of place for a long time, and life is going to be hard when you enter adulthood.
 You'll grow from it, and you'll be OK.
+You will learn that beauty and value are within you, and Sovereign.
+They do not require validation or being chosen.
+They exist because you are a person who notices the world.

 <div style="width:100%; padding:20px">
   <div style="width:400px">